Meeco/docs/guides/portal-tutorials/tenant-administrators/onboard-to-a-tenancy.md

   - Entering your temporary password
   - Setting a new password

 After clicking on the registration URL, you will be presented with the SVX registration screen.
-Enter the temporary password that was provided to you, set your new password and accept Meeco’s Privacy Policy and Terms and Conditions.
+Enter the temporary password that was provided to you, set your new password and accept Meeco’s [Privacy Policy](https://www.meeco.me/privacy-policy) and [Terms and Conditions](https://www.meeco.me/terms).
 Click _Next_ to log in.
-You will land on the Tenant / Organisation selection screen.
+You will land on the Tenant selection screen.
 Click on your Tenant and you will land on the associated Dashboard.

 <p align="center">
 <img align="center" src="/.gitbook/assets/TA_26_Onboard_To_A_Tenancy_New_User.gif" alt="How to onboard to a Tenancy as a new user tutorial video." width="80%">